iporaitech/pwr2-docker/README.md

 ## Usage Instructions

-Clone this repo to your local and start your own Docker image from these.
+Clone this repo to your local and start your own Docker image from these files.
 You might want to watch this repo so you don't miss upgrades or releases you might to apply to your own projects.

 **Notice:** Tags/Releases in GitHub are the equivalent to tags in DockerHub repository, master is the **latest** image in DockerHub.